ZuInnoTe/typescript-angular-example/README.md

 ![Screenshot of Demo App](docs/img/demoapp.png)

-You see on the bottom a menu bar with 3 buttons:
+You see on the top a menu bar with 3 buttons:

 - On the left a "Module 1" button for Module 1 showing an Angular Material table
 - Next to it a "Module 2" button for Module 2 showing an advanced Angular Material form